School of Sanctuary

 We are ambitious for every child in our school and have high expectation for them to excel.
 EAL learners will often make faster progress on average than their monolingual peers when given the right support.
 Class teachers understand the needs of the EAL children in their class and scaffold learning so that their pupils can access the curriculum from the earliest stages of learning English.
 Pupils are also given access to the relevant ICT/translation resources to support their learning.

-If you are interested in more information on our work to become a School of Sanctuary, please go to School of Sanctuary or come and ask Mrs Campbell or Miss Brown about it.
+If you are interested in more information on the work we have completed to become a School of Sanctuary and our future plans, please go to School of Sanctuary or come and ask Mrs Campbell or Miss Brown about it.